Legal Solutions for People with Disabilities and Their Families

 Estate Planning for Family Members with Disabilities

 Additionally, we work with families of individuals having disabilities who want to make the right estate plans that will not harm the individual's ability to get needed benefits.
-This may mean creating a special needs trust or some other arrangement.
+This may mean creating a special needs trust or ABLE account, nominating guardians, and discussing ways to make sure parents can arrange for the long-term success of the individual with disabilities.

 Estate Planning for Individuals with Disabilities